nhatminh/nhatminh.github.io/_pages/about.md

 ---

 Currently, I am working as
+- Leading Research team of Intelligent Systems in Digital Science and Technology Insititue (eSTI), VKU, Vietnam
-- A lecturer at  Vietnam - Korea University of Information and Communication Technology - The University of Danang, Vietnam
+- A lecturer at  Vietnam - Korea University of Information and Communication Technology (VKU) - The University of Danang, Vietnam
 - A collaborator (Former Postdoc) with the Networking Intelligence Laboratory, Kyung Hee University, Korea.

 Email: nhnminh@vku.udn.vn, nhatminhhcmut@gmail.com, minhnhn@khu.ac.kr